Extensions of Time

 (K) A statement of any additional information that might assist the Justice mediator.

-(5) All parties and their counsel of record must attend all mediation sessions in person with full settlement authority.
+(5) All parties and their counsel of record must attend all mediation sessions in person and with full settlement authority.
 If a party is not an individual, then a party representative with full authority to settle all appeals and cross-appeals must attend all mediation sessions in person, in addition to counsel.
 If a party has potential insurance coverage applicable to any of the issues in dispute, a representative of each insurance carrier whose policy may apply also must attend all mediation sessions in person, with full settlement authority.
 Any exception to this requirement must be approved in writing by the Justice mediator.
 The Justice mediator may invite participation by any additional person or entity if the mediator concludes that such participation would facilitate mediation.

 (d) Confidentiality: Except as otherwise required by law, information disclosed to the Justice mediator, the parties, counsel, or any other participant in the mediation, or in the Mediation Statement, is confidential and must not be disclosed to anyone not participating in the program.
 The parties are required to sign a confidentiality agreement in a form designated by the Court.